- A double play is when a defense can produce 2 out of 3 outs for a half-inning on one play and is commonly referred to as “a pitcher’s best friend.”

 A 6-4-3 double play is likely the variety you will see most often on the diamond.
 It occurs when a runner is on first base, and the batter hits the ball to the SS.
 The SS will field the ball and feed/pass/throw it to the 2B, who will already be standing on second base or on his way to the bag (covering).
-The 2B will then be sure to step on the base with the ball still in his possession before relaying it to first base, where 1B will receive it before the batter reaches.
-If the ball reaches both bases before each runner, the play will result in putouts of both players.
+The 2B will then be sure to step on the base with the ball still in his possession before relaying it to the first base, where 1B will receive it before the batter reaches.
+If the ball reaches both bases before each runner, the play will result in putouts for both players.
 SS→2B→1B

 What is a 4-6-3 double play?